 Tips for a Successful Blend

-A little hint directly from Vitamix chefs: the load order for the 20oz container is the exact inverted order you should use for the 40oz container.
+It is recommended that you cut ingredients into 1″ pieces and use cubed ice rather than crushed to help push ingredients into the blades.
+And this, directly from Vitamix chefs – the load order for the 20oz container is the exact inverted order you should use for the 40oz container:

 *40-ounce Container Load Order: